 The Sisters of Earth conference, July 12-15, drew nearly 100 women religious from the United States and Canada to Mount St. Joseph University in Cincinnati with the theme “Sharing the Wisdom, Shaping the Dream: Creating the Future We Want.”
-Sisters Marie Kopin and Mary Wendeln and peace, justice and ecology director, Colleen Kammer, attended the biennial conference.
+Sisters Marie Kopin and Mary Wendeln and Colleen Kammer attended the biennial conference.

 Sisters of Earth, an informal, international network of women formed in 1994, are women who share a deep concern for the ecological and spiritual crises of our time and support one another in work toward healing the human spirit and restoring Earth’s life-sustaining systems.